Pamelathanasoulias/FINAL_PROJECT/README.md

 # MAIN FEATURES

-We are using temperature T, pressure p, relative humidity rh as the main features for forecasting
+We are using temperature T, pressure p, relative humidity rh as the main features for forecasting.

 # MAIN COLUMNS